warrior1724/strongbolt/README.md

     //= require strongbolt

 You will need to have jQuery or a similar library with Ajax to make it work

+There is a minimal example app using Strongbolt made available [here](https://github.com/AnalyticsMediaGroup/strongbolt).
+If you experience any issues setting Strongbolt up or configuring it, this example app is already setup for you and might be able to resolve some issues.

 ## Usage